batuhanerkat/batuhanerkat.github.io/01_research.md

 order: 1
 ---

-I moved to US start my PhD journey in 2019.
-I am currently a PhD candiate in Neuroscience in Rutgers University in Polack Lab.
-Although we were hit by COVID in March 2020, we managed to produce very exciting scientific articles explaining critical questions on how brain changes during learning.

-Here a the list of papers I have contributed in Polack Lab:
+Here a the list of articles I have contributed in Polack Lab:

 <a href="https://www.frontiersin.org/articles/10.3389/fnsys.2022.869705/full" target="_blank">Estimating how sounds modulate representations in V1 using neural networks</a>